Skekdog/TT3-Docs/docs/Maps/Interactables.md

 Additionally, sliding doors have a `SlideAxis` attribute, a `Vector3` which determines the axis along which the door slides.

+Doors can also have customised open and close sounds.
+To do this, you should add a `Sounds` folder to the door model, with two subfolders, `Open` and `Close`.
+These folders should contain one or more `Sound` objects.

 ### Ladders

 Unlike other interactables, ladders do not have to be under `Dynamic`.
 Players will climb ladders automatically when they touch them.
 Typically, ladders should be taller than their actual height, but shorter at the bottom.<br/>